 - Address competency and compliance requirements

-In doing so, participants will be guided through a smooth transition to a new standard of practice, while continuing to manage and oversee current compounding operations.
+The overarching goal of this program is to guide participants through a smooth transition to a new standard of practice, while continuing to manage and oversee current compounding operations.

 Learning objectives for this program will be based on a combination of three types of objectives as outlined by the Canadian Council on Continuing Education in Pharmacy:

 Knowledge Measurement Objectives

 - Identify elements of the current regulatory framework for compounding in Canada as it applies to Federal, Provincial/Territorial jurisdictional law, and standards of practice.

 - Describe quality assurance, risk management, and verification program requirements outlined in the Guidance Document for Pharmacy Compounding of Non-sterile Preparations.

 - Identify policy and procedure requirements that reflect the current model standards.

 - Detail current requirements of master formulation and compounding records.

 - Discuss approaches to ensure personnel safety, and the quality and safety of non-sterile preparations.

 Reflective Assessment Objectives (integration of concepts and ideas)